EmbeddedOS/docs/languages/go/go.md

 ## 2. struct and method

-Methods can be made outside the struct make it very flexible.
+Methods can be made outside the struct make it very flexible, don't have to change the struct itself while we can add custom methods for different modules without knowing about others.

 ```go
 type Point struct